TomSCarter/week_9_chembl_eda/README.md

     └── day5_integrity_log.md
 ```

-`notebooks/Full_5_step_GLP1_EDA.ipynb` is the complete, self-contained analysis and the one to read for the full picture.
-The `daily/` notebooks and `logs/` are the working history behind it, kept for reference to show the analysis as it was originally developed, including the discovery process behind key decisions (e.g. the assay-mixing finding, the placeholder-value investigation).
+`notebooks/Full_5_step_GLP1_EDA.ipynb` is the complete analysis.
+The `daily/` notebooks and `logs/` are the working history, kept for reference to show the analysis as it was originally developed, including the discovery process behind key decisions (e.g. the assay-mixing finding, the placeholder-value investigation).

 ## Setup and Run Instructions